-Which are the best "greens" and "whole foods" supplements?
-These powders and pills are made from an array of ingredients, such as wheat grass, alfalfa, kelp, spirulina, chlorella, leafy vegetables and other chlorophyll-containing ingredients, as well as fruits.
-To evaluate their quality, our testing focused on how free they were from impurities -- heavy metals, microbes, and dangerous pesticides.
+Which are the best "greens" and "whole food" supplements?
+These powders, drinks, and pills are made from an array of ingredients, such as wheat grass, alfalfa, kelp, spirulina, chlorella, leafy vegetables and other chlorophyll-containing ingredients, as well as fruits.
+To evaluate their quality, our testing focused on how free they were from impurities -- heavy metals, microbes, and dangerous pesticides, and that gluten-free products were really gluten-free.

-You must be a member to get the full test results and reviews for "greens" and "whole foods" powders and pills along with ConsumerLab.com recommendations and quality ratings.
-You will get results for 16 products: 11 selected by ConsumerLab.com and 5 others that passed voluntary certification testing.
-We also include information about 2 products nearly identical to one which passed testing.
+You must be a member to get the full test results and reviews for "greens" and "whole foods" powders, pills, and drinks along with ConsumerLab.com recommendations and quality ratings.
+You will get results for 18 products: 13 selected by ConsumerLab.com and 5 others that passed voluntary certification testing.

 In this comprehensive report, you'll discover:

-- Which greens and whole foods powders failed testing and which passed
+- Which greens and whole food powders failed testing and which passed

-- Direct comparisons of greens and whole foods supplements, including vitamin and mineral assessments
+- Direct comparisons of greens and whole food supplements, including vitamin and mineral assessments

 - Price comparisons